Baylor College of Medicine

 Characterization of clinically actionable genetic modifiers by sequencing individuals with large genomic deletions

-We seek to sequence a group of individuals with large recurrent heterozygous genomic deletions to elucidate the impact and mechanisms of genetic modifiers.
-These selected individuals present two unique features, which allow us to detect from their genomic analysis disease-risk modifying alleles, especially those that are clinically meaningful, at an enhanced power compared to conventional GWAS studies.
-First, these unrelated individuals share identical large heterozygous deletions; second, they present a wide range of incompletely penetrant clinical phenotypes.
-We are currently studying two disorders as proof-of-concepts, the 17q12 deletions associated with diabetes and kidney cysts, and the distal 1q21 deletions associated with neurodevelopmental disorders.
-Findings from this project are expected to bridge the gap between our understanding of highly penetrant, rare Mendelian variants and variants with higher population frequencies and association with complex diseases.
+In this project, we leverage our unique access to rare disease patient resources to conduct an “enhancer screen” using carefully selected patient samples.
+We aim to sequence a cohort of individuals with large, recurrent heterozygous genomic deletions to elucidate the impact and mechanisms of genetic modifiers.
+These selected individuals present two unique features that allow us to detect disease-risk modifying alleles with enhanced power compared to conventional GWAS studies: first, these unrelated individuals share identical large heterozygous deletions; second, they exhibit a wide range of incompletely penetrant clinical phenotypes.
+We are currently studying two disorders as proof-of-concepts: the 17q12 deletions associated with diabetes and kidney cysts, and the distal 1q21 deletions associated with neurodevelopmental disorders.
+The findings from this project are expected to bridge the gap between our understanding of highly penetrant, rare Mendelian variants and those with higher population frequencies that are associated with complex diseases.

 Interested in participating or collaborating in our studies?